Follow-Up Care After Treatment for Male Breast Cancer

 What about radiology and lab tests?

-Routine blood work, CT scans, or bone scans to look for cancer spread (otherwise known as metastases) are not recommended.
+Routine blood work, CT scans, or bone scans to look for cancer spread (also called metastases) are not recommended.
 Research has shown that if a person does get metastatic disease, the type of treatment, how they do on treatment, and how long they live is the same, whether or not it is found on a scan or when a person has symptoms.
 So, providers do not do tests to look for metastatic disease unless you have symptoms.

 Healthy living after cancer